"But seek first the kingdom of God and His righteousness, and all these things will be added to you." (Matthew 6:33)

-The kingdom of God was one of Jesus’ most talked about topics, but it’s hardly a well-grasped concept for believers today.
+The kingdom of God was one of Jesus’ most talked about matters, but it’s hardly a well-grasped concept for believers today.
 If you asked a group of people to define it, you would probably get a variety of answers.

-The Greek term for kingdom is used 162 times in the New Testament, with most of them referring to the Kingdom of God.
+The Greek term for 'kingdom' is used 162 times in the New Testament, with most of them referring to the Kingdom of God.
 Yet, how often do we as believers discuss God’s kingdom and keep it on the forefront of our hearts?
 I believe one of the reasons we don’t talk about God’s kingdom as much as we should is because we don’t fully understand this mysterious concept.
 "Both in the Old Testament and in the New Testament the term "kingdom" is understood as dynamic in nature and refers primarily to the rule or reign of a king.
 It is seldom used in a static sense to refer to a territory.
-As a result, in the vast majority of instances it would be better to translate the expression "kingdom of God" as the "rule of God."
+As a result, in the vast majority of instances, it would be better to translate the expression "kingdom of God" as the "rule of God."
 (Baker's Evangelical Dictionary)

 The Kingdom of God Is Not a Physical Place… So What Is It?

 Many people think of the kingdom of God as heaven or as the church.
 However, the kingdom of God is not an actual physical place.
 A working definition of God’s kingdom from a biblical perspective can be seen as God’s universal reign as Creator and Christ’s exhaustive work as Redeemer.
 Since God is eternal, His kingdom is eternal.
 The Kingdom of God transcends time and space.

 Below are 10 concepts about the kingdom that are important for a believer to understand: